jwbambacht/node-ts-unauth/README.md

 The controllers define the routes inside the application, both frontend and backend.
 The frontend routes are defined in ```RouteController```.

 ### Events
-The event scripts define the functionality on the frontend pages.
+The event scripts define the functionality for the frontend pages.
 These scripts are compiled, bundled and placed in the ```dist``` directory as well.

 ### Views
 The fronted views are defined in the ```views``` directory.
 The ```index.ejs``` include the partials ```head```, ```nav```, ```footer``` and ```scripts```, and the corresponding page template.
 Each page includes its own script to not unnecessarily slow down the application.
 The mail templates are also defined in the ```views``` directory and likewise use EJS.